Plan your visit to Stedelijk Museum

 Where to stay

-Frequently asked questions about visiting the Stedelijk Museum
+Frequently asked questions about visiting Stedelijk Museum

 Most visitors spend about 2 to 3 hours exploring the permanent collection and selected temporary exhibitions comfortably.